atishay/atishay.github.io/content/blog/10-free/index.md

 I was about the learn their price, the hard way.
 Right as I entered a sexy salesgi…, attendant gave me this (Take out paper).
 I am good with form filling.
 Throwaway email… Done.
 Correct Phone number at the bottom.
 Just in case.
 No extra check marks.
 Careful with that opt-out.
 Do I mention the sick leave for the giant's game?
 Na.
 And don’t forget to leave a few blanks . . .  she would come over.
 (Fold paper) She did – no ad on the internet can match this.
 This is like a salesman telling you that the car is free.
 (Aside with smiling face) Sir, we only charge for the brakes.
 I happily parted five-hundred-dollars.

 Now I was a lab rat – oversized gown, labelled collar and always scared.
 (Fidgety eyes)“Those machines.
 Hope they won’t turn me into a frog.”
 For the next one hour, I was a voodoo doll pinched to punish.
 Then came optometry. <Point at someone at the audience> Ok Sir, do you know English?
 Is A better or A?
-A or A? <I think A>.
+A or A? {I think A}.
 Okay.
 Let’s go with B… And then the last one – masters of trickery.
 “Have you eaten.”
 After two hours of this ordeal who would say yes.
 "Good".
 Trick question - No food.
 Had it been a yes, (in muted voice) “You would have won another day off from work.”

-Those who think failing college exams is difficult, you always have an option – Sit behind &lt;someone from audience&rt; next time.
+Those who think failing college exams is difficult, you always have an option – Sit behind {someone from audience}; next time.
 Not with this (Take out paper).
 Fidgety… Trembling… I opened the sheet. ...
 (Wide open mouth, to exclaim) - "Aaa...
 Ancient Greek.
 Where do you find an interpreter?”
 Another "Free" session with the doctor.

 I was scared but prepared.
 Twenty minutes are free.
 Rest I pay.
 The doctor pounced upon the report.
 (Doctor’s Voice, again with the same sheet of paper.
 Serious look) "Hmm… Interesting… The results look good. " (Fold paper)<br>
-&lt;sigh&rt;.<br>
+{sigh}.<br>
 "Except this one thing.
 (Pointing finger) You ate all my candies.
 You are overweight."

 My life flowed in front of my eyes.
 I had always been so thin that I fell between the cracks.(Pause) As a child, I was face to face with the manifestation of God – my fat young brother.
 Of course, I lost.
 "Oh so cute.
 Le Le Le Le”.<br>